Supporting you through bereavement

 Sole Accounts

 We’ll stop sending communications once we’ve been told of the death.
-Some of the communications we send out are produced up to six weeks in advance.
+Some of the communications we send out are produced up to 6 weeks in advance.
 This means we are unable to stop these being sent.

 Bereavement related communication will be sent to the personal representative or joint account holder.Joint Accounts